fulcrologic/fulcro/docs/vsom-next.md

 **Fulcro:**

 1. Write the UI
-2. Add InitialAppState to the component
+2. Add initial state to the component
-3. Compose in the component
+3. Compose the UI
 4. Write mutations (you need those anyhow) that directly evolve the model to "look right"

-Fulcr's remote story is separate, and not complected with the local data reads at all.
+Fulcro's remote story is separate, and not complected with the local data reads at all.
 Notice that in Fulcro your view updates are directly linked to an action of the UI (mutation) instead of logic that might have performance implications during rendering.
 The (sort of) down-side is that Fulcro is essentially asking you to always cache your calculation for rendering.